datastax/cassandra-data-apis/graphql/README.md

 The easiest way to get started is to use the built-in GraphQL playground.
 After running the commands from the installation step the GraphQL playground can be accessed by going to http://localhost:8080/graphql-playground.
-This will allow you to create new schema and interact with your GraphQL APIs.
+Once in the playground, you can create new schema and interact with the GraphQL APIs.

 ### Creating Schema

-Before you can get started using your GraphQL APIs you'll need to create a keyspace and at least one table.
+Before you can get started using GraphQL APIs you must create a keyspace and at least one table.
 If your Cassandra database already has existing schema then the server has already imported your schema and you might skip this step.
 Otherwise, use the following steps to create new schema.

 Inside the playground, navigate to http://localhost:8080/graphql-schema, then create a keyspace by executing: